Magnusson95/Dance-Your-Way/README.md

 The same process of opening up the live page and meticulously clicking all links, buttons, and re-sizing of windows was utilized in the following browsers:

 - Google Chrome - Main browser of choice for development.
-- Microsoft Edge – All working as intended besides flex at minimum width
+- Microsoft Edge – All working as intended
 - Mozilla Firefox - No issues.
 Everything works as intended.
 - Safari - All working as intended.